-Work injury: 0.3% of the reference earnings, plus an insurance premium that varies according to the assessed degree of risk.
+Work injury: 0.3% of reference earnings, plus an insurance premium that varies according to the assessed degree of risk.

-Occupational disease: 1.1% of the reference payroll.
+Occupational disease: 1% of reference earnings, plus 0.01% for asbestos-related illnesses.

-Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and to 108% of the insured's gross earnings for blue-collar workers.
+Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and 108% of the insured's gross earnings for blue-collar workers.

 If the insured person and employer are affiliated with all branches of social security, a global contribution is paid to the National Social Security Office and split according to each branch's needs.
-The global contribution rate is 37.84% of the reference earnings (13.07% is paid by the employee and 24.77% by the employer).
+The global contribution rate is 37.84% of reference earnings (13.07% is paid by the employee and 24.77% by the employer).